adasound/Violet/README.md

 <br>
 <br>
-In this example, we are building a token that belongs to a Cardano wallet **that points at this Twitter account** - https://twitter.com/Hi_Violet_ID - while **the Twitter account points back at the Cardano wallet.**  This is the crux of a Violet ID - bidirectional pointing between any number of contexts and Cardano wallets to ultimately create a verifiable identity mesh.
+In this example, we are building a token that belongs to a Cardano wallet that points at a Twitter account - https://twitter.com/Hi_Violet_ID - while the Twitter account points back at the Cardano wallet.  <b> This is the crux of a Violet ID - bidirectional pointing between an identity wallet (on Cardano) and the context (in this case, Twitter).
+This can be repeated for multiple contexts to create an identity mesh. </b>
 <br>
 <br>